ivh/tmy.se/content/druk.md

 professionally and socially after correcting this deficiency.
 The experiment predictably goes well, until it doesn't.

 Overall predictability is not a negative here though, it builds to a dreadful anticipation.
-The four protagonists go off the rails in different rails as they increasingly perform the reasons to do it in the first place, a combination of boredom, existential angst and feeling lost in marriage.
+The four protagonists go off the rails in different ways, as they increasingly see the reasons to do the experiment in the first place: a combination of boredom, existential angst and feeling lost in marriage.

 The film's performances are great, the characters relatable and the ending is ecstatic and highly ambiguous.
 Recommended!